jsbots/AutoFish/README.md

 You can also use AFK Fishing Mode in DX12 now, with Int.Key + Sound Detection the bot will focus the window only when it needs to cast and when it detects splash sound (turn on Sound in Background for that).

 ## Known issues :hammer:
-- If the bot doesn't press/clicks, try to launch it as administrator.
+- If the bot clicks too early, first try from the 1st person view, if that didn't help, decrease **Bobber Sensitivity** or increase **Bobber Density** value (You can find them in the **Advanced Settings**).
-- Public version doesn't support 4K resolutions.
+- If the bot doesn't move/press/clicks your mouse, try to launch it as administrator.
-- If the bot clicks too early (especially on 4K resolutions) you might need to increase **Bobber Density** value or tweak **Bobber Sensitivity** / **Bobber Check Delay** values.
+- Whitelist works properly only with **1366x768** or **1920x1080** or **3840x2160** resolutions.
-- Whitelist works properly only with  1366x768 or 1920x1080 or 3840x2160 resolutions.
+- If **Lunkers** bother you in Dragonflight, you might need to turn off sleeping or decrease it to around 0.5 - 5 seconds.
 - The bot might not work properly if you have **latency issues**.
 - If you use many monitors the game should be on the primary one.